glamlab/glambox/docs/index.rst

 Application Examples
 ^^^^^^^^^^^^^^^^^^^^

-This documentation includes the three usage examples outlined in the `BioRxiv preprint <https://www.biorxiv.org/content/10.1101/741678v1>`_ with full code.
+This documentation includes the three usage examples outlined in the `GLAMbox paper <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0226428>`_ with full code.
 The original Jupyter notebook files for these examples can be found in the :code:`examples` folder in the `Github repository <https://www.github.com/glamlab/glambox>`_.
 When downloaded and run with `Jupyter <https://www.jupyter.org>`_ (also included in the Anaconda Python distribution), the notebooks can be ran interactively.

 :doc:`Example 1: Individual gaze biases <examples/Example_1_Individual_estimation>`
 ------------------------------------------------------------------------------------